APPLE: Attribute-Preserving Pseudo-Labeling for Diffusion-Based Face Swapping: Methodology

 We first analyze how each configuration affects the inverted noise by performing PCA on the resulting noise representations.
-The none-conditioned and identity-only configurations produce noise distributions with little semantic structure, similar to random noise.
+The non-conditioned and identity-only configurations produce noise distributions with little semantic structure, similar to random noise.
 In contrast, configurations that incorporate attribute conditioning yield noise patterns that exhibit clear facial semantics, indicating that attribute information is effectively retained during inversion.

 We additionally compare the swapped outputs obtained from each inversion configuration.
-Both attribute-only and full conditioning preserve target-specific appearance cues such as makeup and local facial structure more reliably than the none- or identity-only variants.
-However, full conditioning frequently produces artifacts in the swapped images.
-We attribute this to residual identity information embedded in the fully-conditioned inverted noise, which restricts editability and interferes with reliable identity replacement.
+Both attribute-only and full conditioning preserve fine-grained attributes such as makeup more reliably than the other variants.
+However, full conditioning often produces artifacts in the swapped images.
+We attribute this to residual identity information embedded in the full-conditioned inverted noise, which restricts editability and interferes with identity replacement.
+In contrast, attribute-only conditioning $(\varnothing, \mathcal{F}_{\text{att}}(I))$ avoids identity-related biases while still embedding meaningful attribute cues.
+This allows the model to preserve target attributes better during swapping, without introducing artifacts.
+Based on these observations, we adopt attribute-only conditioning as our inversion strategy.